RalanBek/Blockout/README.md

 schedule
 psutil
 ```

 ### Task Scheduler
 #### Windows
 Open your Task Scheduler.
 Under Actions > Task Scheduler Library click on `Create Task...`

 Enter a name (e.g. `Blocker`)

 ##### General
 Select `Run whether user is logged on or not` (it should still work for the first option, but I selected this one)

 Tick `Do not store password...`

 Tick `Run with highest privileges`

 Tick `Hidden`

 ##### Triggers
 Add a new trigger, select to begin the task `At log on` for any user or specific user, based on your preferences.

 Make sure the `Enabled` checkbox is ticked.

 ##### Actions
 Add a new action. `Start a program` should be the default option, if not select that.

 Browse to your clone of this repository and select the `blockout.bat` file.

+The `Start in (optional):` input should have the path to the repository (e.g. `E:/Projects/Blockout/`)

 Click `OK`.

 To finalise the task, click `OK`.

 It should appear in the task list.
 You can right click on the task you created and click `Run`.
 If it is in the set hours you shouldn't be able to load any of the websites you listed in `sites.txt` or applications in `apps.txt`.

 ## Use
 ### Applications